scinote-eln/scinote-api-docs/source/includes/_webhooks.md

 The optional Secret key is sent via the webhook-secret-key header, for purposes of authentication of the request on your end.

+### Testing webhooks

+During development you might want to test the requests and get the various webhook payloads.
+We suggest using an HTTP request capture tool, such as [mockbin](https://mockbin.org/) for such purposes.

 ### Example payloads

 To the right are example payloads for different types of activities: